erinogamer/pocitadlo/README.md

 > Otvoriť túto stránku na [https://erinogamer.github.io/pocitadlo/](https://erinogamer.github.io/pocitadlo/)

+I make all of this in MakeCode JavaScript, Python, or Blocks.
+I use more of them because i can convert them.

 ## Použiť ako rozšírenie

 Tento odkladací priestor možno pridať ako **rozšírenie** v aplikácii MakeCode.